spack/spack-tutorial/tutorial_developer_workflows.rst

 Navigation and the Build Environment
 ----------

-Diving into the build environment was introduced previously in this section with the ``spack build-env scr -- bash``.
+Diving into the build environment was introduced previously in the packaging section with the ``spack build-env scr -- bash`` command.
 This is a helpful function because it allows you to run commands inside the build environment.
 In the packages section of the tutorial this was combined with ``spack cd`` to produce a manual build outside of Spack's automated Process.